Allegheny-ComputerScience-312-S2022/lab04-favourojo/writing/report.md

  - Describe the most ideal way for a typical user to interact with this database.
 For instance, what kinds of skills and hardware would be necessary for the hospital staff to use the system?

  ```
  The type of skills an individual would need to possess to be able to interact with this database is first, a simple understanding of what SQLite is.
+Without understanding SQLite, it would be difficult to conduct analysis on the program and create queries.
+A suitable machine that will be able to download SQLite will be what is a necessary when it comes to hardware.

  ```